 Complications of myofascial pain syndrome are the following:

-Symptoms of myofascial back pain are so severe that it is difficult for the patient to sleep at night.
-It is difficult for the patient to find a comfortable sleeping position because trigger points are stimulated thus sleep problem is a big complication of myofascial back pain.
+Symptoms of myofascial back pain can become so severe that it is difficult for the patient to sleep at night.
+It may be difficult to find a comfortable sleeping position because the myofascial trigger points are stimulated, and thus sleep problems are a rather unpleasant complication of myofascial back pain.

-Myofascial pain syndrome is further developed into fibromyalgia in some patients.
+Myofascial pain syndrome can further develop into fibromyalgia in some patients.
 Fibromyalgia is a chronic disease that features widespread pain.